The Taxable Estate or Assets

 Deductions Against The Taxable Assets

-Pennsylvania allows funeral and burial expenses, administrative expenses and debts of the decedent and in certain case a family exemption.
+Pennsylvania allows funeral and burial expenses, administrative expenses and debts of the decedent and in certain cases a family exemption.

 Date of Death Value & No Alternate Valuation Under Pennsylvania Inheritance Tax Laws